diamcircle/diamnet-xdr/README.md

-# stellar-xdr
+# diamnet-xdr

-XDR for the Stellar Network.
+XDR for the Diamnet Network.